newjersey/navigator.business.nj.gov/web/roadmaps/tasks/research-insurance-needs.md

 2. **Workmans comp insurance:** Find a `workmans comp insurance|workmans-comp` plan if you have employees.
 The State of New Jersey requires that you obtain this insurance if you have employees or stockholders in a corporation.
 3. **Motor vehicle insurance:** If your company will own or use any vehciles, consider purhcasing motor vehicle insurance.

+After you complete this task, you will have:
-You've completed this step when you've identified an insurance policy for your business.
+- identified an insurance policy for your business